-Alcohol addiction detoxification programme in Southampton, Hampshire
+Alcohol detox programme in Southampton, Hampshire

 Alcohol abuse is a prevalent problem in the UK that is associated with a variety of short and long-term problems.
 Regularly consuming alcohol can cause individuals to develop a harmful addiction to alcohol, which results in them becoming both physically and psychologically dependent upon this substance in order to function.